muxinc/media-chrome/docs/src/pages/docs/en/migration/from-0.x-to-1.0.md

 - Because of the attribute renaming, all theme template variables have changed from `camelCase` to `lowercase` (aka "`smushedcase`")

 **Icons**
-- Components with customizable icons now support a generic `icon` slot instead of each one having a different name for where to place a custom icon
+- All components with customizable icons now have a generic `icon` slot.
+For components with a single icon (e.g. `<media-seek-forward-button>`), these have simply been renamed `icon`.

 ### New features